 To prove that the category of contexts is finitely complete, we show that the comprehension functor $\compfunctor : \D \rightarrow \ArrD{\C}$ of a DFL comprehension category is an adjoint equivalence of displayed categories.
 This gives us an equivalence $\adjequiv{\fiber{\D}{\Gamma}}{\slice{\C}{\Gamma}}$ of fiber categories for every context $\Gamma$, and, in particular, we have equivalences $\fiber{\D}{\ECtx} \simeq \slice{\C}{\ECtx} \simeq \C$.
 Since $\D$ has fiberwise finite limits, each fiber category $\fiber{\D}{\Gamma}$ is finitely complete, and thus $\C$ also has all finite limits.

 To prove that $\compfunctor : \D \rightarrow \ArrD{\C}$ is an adjoint equivalence, we show that it is both essentially surjective and fully faithful.
-Note that this argument is constructively valid, because we assumed $\D$ to be univalent.
-We also assumed that $\compfunctor : \D \rightarrow \ArrD{\C}$ is full, meaning that the functor $\compfunctor : \D \rightarrow \ArrD{\C}$ is fully faithful.
-Hence, it suffices to prove that $\compfunctor$ is essentially surjective, and to prove that, we follow \citeauthor{clairambault:2014}~(\citeyear[Proposition 2.9]{clairambault:2014}).
+Note that this argument is constructively valid, because $\D$ is univalent.
+We also assumed that the comprehension category $\compfunctor : \D \rightarrow \ArrD{\C}$ is full, meaning that the functor $\compfunctor : \D \rightarrow \ArrD{\C}$ is fully faithful.
+Hence, it suffices to prove that $\compfunctor$ is essentially surjective, and for that we follow Clairambault and Dybjer~\cite[Proposition 2.9]{clairambault:2014}.